-The importance of hiring a health and safety solicitor
+The importance of hiring a health and safety investigation solicitor

 If a company is prosecuted, in addition to the prospect of significant fines and damaging publicity, there is the possibility of custodial sentences for company directors or officers.
 If the worst happens and your company faces investigation by the police, Health and Safety Executive (HSE) or local authority, it is vital to obtain specialist legal advice from the outset in order to protect your company’s position.

-Stephensons has a team of expert solicitors trained to the highest standard who are well versed in the specifics and granular details of health and safety law.
-It is important for business owners to be aware that the earlier you contact a solicitor when a health and safety case arises, the more chance you have of a positive outcome.
-Therefore, ensure that you do not worry or delay contacting our team of experts if you have any questions, or need some initial advice.
-Explaining your precise case details to an expert health and safety solicitor will be the first step in working towards a positive result for your business.
+Stephensons has a team of expert solicitors trained to the highest standard who are well versed in the specifics of health and safety law.
+It is important for business owners to be aware that the earlier you contact a solicitor when a health and safety case arises, the better chance there is of a positive outcome.

-- 1.4 million workers suffering from work related ill health (new or long standing) in 2017/18
+- 1.4 million workers suffering from work related ill health cases (new or long standing) in 2018/19

 - 12,000 lung disease deaths each year estimated to be linked to past exposures at work

-- 2,595 mesothelioma deaths in 2016, with a similar number of lunng cancer deaths linked to past exposures to asbestos
+- 2,526 mesothelioma deaths in 2017, with a similar number of lung cancer deaths linked to past exposures to asbestos

 - Enforcement, improvement and prohibition notices